twilight-project/rbf-node/README.md

  ```

 ### DB Schema
-Use the below sql command to create the required schema
+Use the below sql command to create the required table in postgres

 ```sql
 CREATE TABLE signed_tx (